Hrishavvv/gravity/README.md

-# gravity
+# Gravity
-A black hole simulation
+A black hole simulation made in HTML, CSS and JS.